harisont/covid-19/words/words.md

 <!--This is the opposite of exponential growth, the **exponential decay curve.**-->

-Questa è l'opposta della crescita esponenziale, la **curva di decadimento esponenziale.**
+Questo è il contrario della crescita esponenziale, la **curva di decadimento esponenziale.**

 <!--Now, what happens if you simulate S-shaped logistic growth *with* recovery?-->